NLog/NLog.github.io/_posts/2015-09-12-nlog-4-1-1-has-been-released.md

 - If you don't use other libraries build on NLog, or those are build on NLog 4.x (expected 4.1.0), remove it

 We are sorry if the upgrade to 4.1.0 gave issues.
-We are aware that the strong naming is sometimes more an issue than solving stuff and there versioning issues with strong naming are common.
+We are aware that the strong naming is sometimes gives more issues than solving things and that versioning issues with strong naming are common.
 But some users need the strong name, and so we keep it for at least version 4.